-- Petition of the marriage: the couple must file a petition of marriage (evlenme beyannamesi), signed by both individuals applying to marry; - Celibacy document certifying that the applicants are not already married; - Medical report confirming that the applicants are free from diseases that would prevent them from getting married; - International protection applicant registration document; international protection applicant identity document or international protection status holder identity document; - Four photographs.
+- Petition of the marriage: the couple must file a petition of marriage (evlenme beyannamesi), signed by both individuals applying to marry: - Celibacy document certifying that the applicants are not already married; - Medical report confirming that the applicants are free from diseases that would prevent them from getting married; - International protection applicant registration document; international protection applicant identity document or international protection status holder identity document; - Four photographs.

-Non-official marriages are not recognised in Turkey.
+Non-official marriages are not recognised in Türkiye.
 A religious marriage (carried out by imams) is only permitted after the official marriage.

 In Antakya a new problem arose in 2019 linked to the data verification process (see section on Temporary protection identification document).
 It was revealed that some people had lied about their marital status, particularly single women to protect themselves from potential threats.
 A problem then occurred when the women really wanted to get married.
 This is a legally unresolved problem unfortunately that has meant people have tried to produce fake divorce or marriage documents.
 In Antakya, there has been an explosion in this type of fake documents.
-The courts only accept documents sealed by the Syrian consulate in Istanbul and apostilled by DGMM.
+The courts only accept documents sealed by the Syrian consulate in İstanbul and apostilled by PMM.
 For the others, the public prosecutors open investigations based on 'forgery of official documents' and PDMM issues deportation decisions.

 The number of lawsuits on the correction of civil records increased after the data verification process.
 As an example, a lawsuit was opened regarding a child who was registered with the wrong family.
 The court asked for registration documents showing that the child belongs to the Syrian family, but the latter was not able to receive such documents by an official authority in Idlib, where they came from.
-In civil rights matters, there are a lot of counterfeited document circulating but people often have no other choice but to resort to counterfeit documents because the public authorities do not issue the necessary documents.
-The only document accepted by the courts is the one sealed by the Syrian Consulate in Istanbul.
-Opponents of the Syrian authorities are afraid to go to the Consulate, however.
+In civil rights matters, there are a lot of counterfeited documents circulating but people often have no other choice but to resort to counterfeit documents because the public authorities do not issue the necessary documents.
+The only document accepted by the courts is the one sealed by the Syrian Consulate in İstanbul.
+Opponents of the Syrian authorities are afraid to go to the Consulate, however.853

-In 2020, registrations of births and marriages were one of the only services that was not interrupted despite COVID-19.
-Regional PDMMs now process data updates (civil status matters such as changing the marital status, registration of a new born etc.) over an electronic appointment system called E-Randevu.
+Regional PDMMs now process data updates (civil status matters such as changing marital status, registration of a newborn etc.) over an electronic appointment system called E-Randevu.
 People can get an appointment by ringing 157 or goc.net.org.
-An appointment system is in place in big cities such as Gaziantep, Urfa, and Hatay where there are large refugee populations.
-In small cities such as Kahramanmaras and Malatya, people can apply without an appointment.
-Appointment schedules depend on the province and may sometimes be very busy.
+An appointment system is in place in big cities such as Gaziantep, Sanliurfa, and Hatay where there are large refugee populations.
+In small cities such as Kahramanmaraş and Malatya, people can apply without an appointment.
+Appointment schedules depend on the province and may sometimes be very b'usy.
 There were reports of refugees giving bribes to get an appointment in Adana and Gaziantep, as the waiting period for an appointment could reached up to 2-3 months, except in urgent cases.
 This waiting time is one month in Adana.
-This system is used for data updates only.
+This system is used for data updates only.854